 - tRNA molecules are small.
-Each tRNA is 75–90 nucleotides in length.
+Each tRNA type (tRNAval, tRNAphe ) is 75–90 nucleotides in length.

 - tRNA molecules are shaped like a cloverleaf.
 Three stem-loop structures are formed by hydrogen bonding within the tRNA molecule.
 The anticodon is located within one of these stem-loop structures, called the anticodon loop.

 - tRNA molecules contain a 3’ single-stranded region called an acceptor stem.
-The acceptor stem region is covalently linked to an amino acid.
+The acceptor stem region is covalently linked to the amino acid.

 - tRNA molecules contain variable regions.
-The tRNA variable regions differ between tRNA types (for example, tRNAphe versus tRNAval) in the number of nucleotides and the specific nucleotide sequence that they contain.
+The tRNA variable regions differ between tRNA types (tRNAval, tRNAphe) in the number of nucleotides and the specific base sequence that they contain.
 Variability in these regions can make the stem loops different sizes.

 - tRNA molecules contain unusual bases.
 Many tRNA molecules have unusual nitrogenous bases, such as inosine, methylinosine, and dimethylguanine.
-These unconventional bases are created from the four conventional RNA nucleotides (A, G, U, and C) after transcription of the tRNA molecule has occurred.
+These unusual nitrogenous bases are created from the four conventional RNA nucleotides (A, G, U, and C) after transcription of the tRNA molecule has occurred.